alissonrubim/CopyColorGAJs/README.md

 # CopyColorGAJs
-CopyColorJs it's an genetic algorithm thats it's used for copy an RGB color.
-The logic it's show how a Genetic Algorithm works and understand your conceipt with something.
-This code can bem helpfull in a classing room, to show for students how you can create a selective generation of subjetcs with some fitness that you define.
+CopyColorJs it's a genetic algorithm that it's used for copy a RGB color, selecting the best population.
+The logic it's show how a genetic algorithm works and understand how this can be applyed for anything.
+This code can be helpfull in a class room, to show for the students how you can create a selective generation of subjetcs with some fitness that you define.

 ## The Code
-The main code was in **JavaScript**, that is the **MyGa.js** file.
-It's an object that contains another "classes", like Population, Subject, Gene and, of course, Generation.
+The main code was in **MyGa.js**, that's a **JavaScript** file.
+The MyGa it's an object that's contains another classes, like Population, Subject, Gene and, of course, Generation.
+The Generation classe it's the controller of the algorithm.
+This class make all the work, calling the constructors and methods fo the another classes.
 The Html and CSS was using the Bootstrap 4 for a most beautiful visual design.

 ## How this works
-You can configure a lot of things in this algoritm.
-Basically, you can chose the Population size, the percentual of mutations and the fitness target.
-You can see mora of the configuration in the table bellow:
+You can configure a lot of things in this algorithm.
+Basically, you can chose the population size, the percentual of mutations and the fitness target.
+It's fun to play with, because, each configurations show a diferents results.

 ![Screenshot of the configurations](https://github.com/alissonrubim/CopyColorGAJs/blob/master/Screenshots/configuration_screenshot.png)

+You can see more of the configurations in the table bellow:

 Option | Type of Value | Description
 ------------ | ------------- | ------------
 Color | RGB Color | It's the target color of the algorithm Population size | Integer | The size of the population in the generation.
-A big population results in a better fitness, but, can slow down the process
+A big population results in a better fitness, but, can slow down the process.
-Mutation probability | Float (0-100) | It's the probability of one subject receive an mutation in your genes.
+Mutation probability | Float (0-100) | It's the probability of one subject received a mutation in your genes.
-Maximum generations to stop | Integer | The maximum cicles of generation until quit the algorithm Seed | Integer | The seed usede for generate the random numbers in the process.
-Note that the seed its dependente of the every parameters on the screen
+Maximum generations to stop | Integer | The maximum cicles of generation until quit the algorithm.
+Seed | Integer | The seed used for generate the random numbers in the process.
+Note that the seed it's dependent of the every parameters on the screen.
 Error margin | Float (0-100) | It's the erro that can be tolerated in the algorithm.
 For example: i want a color that can be 95% like the target color, so, the error margin is 5% (100-95).
-Delay to execute | Integer | The delay between the generations cicles.
-The number represents miliseconds.
+Delay to execute | Integer | The delay between the generations.
+The number represents milliseconds.

 ## The results
 You can see the processing process when the script is working.
-Some data is showed for you to follow the process.
+Some data is shown for you to follow the process.

 ![Screenshot of the configurations](https://github.com/alissonrubim/CopyColorGAJs/blob/master/Screenshots/result_screenshot.png)

 Data | Description
 ------------ | -------------
-Fitness | Show an progressbar with the current fitness in percent.
+Fitness | Show a progress bar with the current fitness in percent.
 You can see if your current generation it's close to the fitness target.
 Current generation number | The current generation number (generationIndex + 1).
 That's the number of generations that was created until now.
 Best generation number | It's the best generation number until now.
 Best generation fitness | It's the fitness of the best generation until now.
 Seed | The seed used to run the current process.

 ### History of generations
-That's is the bauty of this code.
+That's the beauty of this code.
 You can see the history of the generations.
-You have the generation number (in order of creation), the population visual, and the generation fitness.
+You have the generation number (in order of creation), the population in a visual table, and the generation fitness.

 ![Screenshot of the configurations](https://github.com/alissonrubim/CopyColorGAJs/blob/master/Screenshots/history_screenshot.png)

-You can compare the first generation with the last generation and see how the population glowup with the time:
+You can compare the first generation with the last generation and see how the population grown up with the time:

 ![Screenshot of the configurations](https://github.com/alissonrubim/CopyColorGAJs/blob/master/Screenshots/first_vs_last_screenshot.png)

 ## What is missing?
-I had some things to do in this code.
-Improve the process and make better to understand.
+I have some things to do in this code, like improve the process and make better to understand.
 Let me show to you that i have and mind, and let the tasklist that is missing in this project:

 - [ ] Reset/Clear the process before start again
 - [ ] Stop the algorithm and continue
 - [ ] Show step by step of the process (the population selection, the gene mutations and etc...)
 - [ ] Generate some report, for generations, to show how growup it's the percentual

-> If you want to help me to improve this code.
-Please, send me a message or contact me by the Twitter [@alissonrubim](http://twitter.com/alissonrubim).
+> If you want to help me to improve this code, please, send me a message or contact me by the Twitter [@alissonrubim](http://twitter.com/alissonrubim).
 I'll be glade to work with you. :+1: